What is Brazil Capital?

 Be honest with me right now: I’m pretty sure that you used to think that the capital of Brazil was Rio de Janeiro or São Paulo, am I right?
 If you do, don’t be embarrassed.
 That’s what 99% of the people that live outside of Brazil think.

 Brasília is the capital of Brazil since 1960.
-Located in the Federal District, Brasília is a planned city that has a shape of an airplane.
+The city is the third capital in the history of the country, the first was Salvador (1549-1763) and the second was Rio de Janeiro (1763-1960).
+Brasília is located in the Federal District and is a planned city with the shape of an airplane.

 More than the capital of the country, Brasília is the city where all the important powers of Brazil are located, like the Congress, Senate, the Palace of the Supreme Court, and the “Planalto Palace”, that houses the presidential offices.